 I believe in keeping therapy simple.
 Working on clear objectives, with regular evaluations.

 Themes I work with include anxiety disorders, confidence building, obsessive compulsive disorders, trauma, burnout and grief.

 All sessions are conducted online via Zoom

-I believe that the most healing factor in therapy is the therapeutic relationship.
-My approach is geared to the individual needs of the client, accepting them for how and who they are.
-The therapy is integrative, so I am able to adapt my style of working to meet a client's specific needs.
+I believe that the most healing factor in therapy is our therapeutic relationship.
+So my approach is geared to meeting your individual needs.
+The therapy is integrative, so I am able to adapt my style of working to meet your specific needs.
 My experience as a drama therapist means that I can also offer creative ways of looking at difficulties , providing a valuable alternative to the 'talk' interventions.

 Like many teenagers, some of my adolescence was quite turbulent, at times it felt as if I was completing an emotional assault course.
 But the experience has afforded me the insight, and a deep seated empathy with this defining stage of development.

 I graduated from the Central School of Speech and Drama after qualifying as a Drama Therapist.
 Soon after this I enhanced my skills with a qualification in Cognitive Behaviour Therapy (CBT).
 For over two decades I have practiced in a range of settings: Mainstream/Specialist schools, National Fostering Agency, London Ambulance Service, and private practice.

 I adhere to the standards and ethics of The Health and Care Professionals Council.
 I have a current Enhanced DBS Certificate.